-In order to be approved, the other proposals must receive the "FOR" vote of a majority of the shares, present in person or represented by proxy, and entitled to vote at the Annual Meeting.
+In order to be approved, the ratification of the selection of KPMG LLP as our independent auditor, the approval of the advisory vote on executive compensation and the approval of the shareholder proposals must receive the "FOR" vote of a majority of the shares, present in person or represented by proxy, and entitled to vote at the Annual Meeting.
 For each of these items, you may vote "FOR", "AGAINST" or "ABSTAIN."
 Abstentions will be counted as shares present and entitled to vote at the Annual Meeting.
 Accordingly, abstentions will have the same effect as a vote "AGAINST" the proposals.
 Broker non-votes will not be counted as shares present and entitled to vote with respect to the particular matter on which the broker has not voted.
 Thus, broker non-votes will not affect the outcome of any of these proposals.
+With respect to the advisory vote on the frequency of advisory votes on executive compensation, you may vote "ONE YEAR", "TWO YEARS" or "THREE YEARS", or you may abstain from voting.
+The frequency of the advisory vote on executive compensation receiving the greatest number of votes - "ONE YEAR", "TWO YEARS" OR "THREE YEARS" - will be considered the frequency recommended by shareholders.
+Abstentions and broker non-votes will therefore not affect the outcome of this proposal.